Women's Health Winner in USA Best Book Awards!

 In fact, there’s a huge advantage to aging: much of the potential competition drops out in favor of the couch and a remote control.
 And the endurance high?
 The elation of dietary purity and discovering you can have arms like Madonna?
 The Zen of goal attainment?
 Better than a good Shiraz buzz.
 Once you get past the ugly mood swings, chafing on your girly parts, and a “kill your own mother” craving for sleep and a hot Cinnabon, that is.

 Pamela Fagan Hutchins has been there and done that, with lessons learned and sense of humor (usually) intact.
 She completed her first triathlon at 39 and her first Half Ironman at 40.
 She has her eye on an M-dot tattoo in 2016.
 Ebooks: Paypal Link.
 Paperback: Amazon Link.
 Audiobooks: Amazon, Audible, and iTunes Links.

 ˃˃˃ Can we get real here?

 "Encouraging and real."

 >>> See why Hutchins is called an "up-and-coming powerhouse writer" and "the Erma Bombeck of her generation."

-Don't miss the USA Best Book Award-Winning fictionalized version of this story, Going for Kona (What Doesn't Kill You, #4): A Michele Romantic Mystery.
+Don't miss the fictionalized version of this story, Going for Kona (Michele 1), from the USA Today-bestselling and Silver Falchion-winning What Doesn't Kill You Romantic Mystery series.